witti534/acc-hotlap-run-compare/README.md

   - Add information to finished runs: Add a description to the run (e.g. setup name, weather conditions, ... )
   - Display single sector times
   - Direct comparison between sector times of two (or more) distinct runs
+- Live position during a run: Be able to see your current run compared to the other runs (same track, same car, same session length)

 ## Planned for the future

-- Live position during a run: Be able to see your current run compared to the other runs (same track, same car, same session length)
+- Import/Export runs
+- Adding graphs to run comparison
+-